Iceland

 Universities negotiate with an external authority

-This applies to 10 other countries: Brandenburg, Cyprus, Czech Republic, Finland, Greece, Hesse, North Rhine-Westphalia, Portugal, Spain, United Kingdom
+This applies to 10 other countries: Brandenburg, Denmark, Finland, Hesse, North Rhine-Westphalia, Poland, Portugal, Slovakia, Slovenia, Spain

 100% Admissions procedures at Bachelor level